magneticlabs/llm_tools/examples/notes.md

 ## meeting 2

 attendees: bob, mick
-date: march 10th
+date: march 10th 2023

-concerns about accuracy of new prototype thinking of reworking the app bob to provide guidance mick to mock up new prototype
+concerns about accuracy of new prototype thinking of reworking the app bob to provide guidance by next week mick to mock up new prototype due tomorrow

 ## meeting 3